 To this day, Queets is one of my favorite campgrounds in the entire national park system.
 It’s location right off of the Queets River (some of the sites are on the river itself) and lush forest make for a dreamy camp site.

-Sol Duc is another heavily visited area of Olympic National Park that features a different looking forest and a beautiful waterfall area.
+Sol Duc is another heavily visited area that features a different looking forest and a beautiful waterfall area.
 The trail to Sol Duc is lovely and very popular.
 This wasn’t my favorite area to visit in the park but plenty of folks seem to enjoy it!

 There is also a hot springs (pool) at Sol Duc along with a resort, RV Park, & campground.